rudelm/Schalterbox/README.md

 So every switch is connected on one pin to the Arduino and the other is connected to ground.
 Which means we need to check if the pin value is low and need to react to the push or change.

 ```
 pinMode(pin, INPUT_PULLUP);     // Enable pin as input and activate internal pullup resistor
 ```

+The Rotary Encoder also requires in its `begin()` method a boolean set to true, so that the [INPUT_PULLUP is used](https://github.com/brianlow/Rotary/blob/master/Rotary.cpp#L81).

 ### Rotary Encoder
-* encoder pin A to Arduino pin 2
+* push button pin to Arduino pin 2
-* encoder pin B to Arduino pin 3
+* encoder pin A to Arduino pin 3
-* push button pin to Arduino pin 4
+* encoder pin B to Arduino pin 4
 * both encoder ground pins to ground (GND)

 ### Piezo buzzer